reasonml/reason-tools/README.md

 npm run build:js
 ```

 once installed, you can rebuild the Reason code with `npm run build` and the js with `npm run build:js`.
-The JS consumed the Reason API, so always `npm run build:js` when in doubt.
+The JS consumes the Reason API, so always `npm run build:js` when in doubt.
 This will be streamlined in the future!

 > [Yarn](https://github.com/yarnpkg/yarn) can also be used to make things a little faster, but there are some edge cases still being worked on: https://github.com/yarnpkg/yarn/milestone/2